 Jean actually has a husband and a kid, so everything Jean does is in secret.
 Her kid turns out to be queer too (maybe the best storyline of this show)!

-Sadly the show got canceled after one season, as it seemed to be a popular new lesbian show.
+Sadly the show got canceled after one season, as it seemed to be a popular new lesbian show on Netflix.

 - The Haunting of Bly Manor (2020)

-Watch The Haunting of Bly Manor on Netflix
+You can watch The Haunting of Bly Manor on Netflix.

 - Orphan Black (2013-2017)

 This show is the best!
 If you start watching you can’t stop.
 It’s an amazingly written show and the actress Tatiana Maslany is fantastic.

 Orphan Black is a science fiction thriller about Sara who discovers that she is a clone.
 Sara is part of an experiment of cloning, and someone is trying to kiII all clones.

 Tatiana Maslany plays all the clones, and she does a great job.
 One of the clones, Cosima, is a lesbian, and she falls in love with Delphine.